 Gain (with regards to cameras) is defined as the conversion factor of captured electrons to a digital signal, often referred to as a grey value or ADU (Analogue to Digital Unit) and has units of electrons per ADU (e/ADU).
 Knowing the gain of a camera allows users to directly compare an ADU value as measured from their software to the physical number of electrons actually captured by the camera's sensor.
 Gain plays a critical role in many of the camera's parameters including dynamic range and read noise.

-The MicroPublisher 6 camera provides three user-selectable gain states that enable optimal camera performance for different imaging environments:
+The Retiga LUMO camera provides user-selectable gain states that enable optimal camera performance for different imaging environments.
+Refer to Certificate of Performance provided for different gain states values.